maurice/yay-machine/docs/about.md

 Get up and running fast with our [quick start guide](./quick-start.md) or head over to the [reference docs](./reference/state.md).

-There are [more examples](https://github.com/maurice/yay-machine/blob/main/packages/example-machines/) to demonstrate and test the core library.
+There are also [various examples](./examples/toggle.md) to demonstrate the core library and ways to solve problems with **yay-machine**.